-(a) Valuation adjustments of fixed assets
+(a) Valuation adjustment of real estate

-(i) Under German GAAP, the Company recorded a special write-down for land as a charge to current year earnings.
+Under German GAAP, the Company recorded a special write-down for land as a charge to current year earnings.
 This charge was made in connection with the new disposal oriented real estate concept in which management has developed a strategy of reducing its holdings of assets that are outside the scope of its core activities.
 This plan provided sufficient justification under German GAAP to allow the Company to perform a preliminary evaluation of the current market value of land.
 Based on this preliminary evaluation, the Company concluded that a write-down of EUR 2.018 billion was appropriate.
 Under U.S. GAAP, the Company's plan did not have the characteristics as described in Staff Accounting Bulletin 100 to consider the land to be in the category of "Assets to Be Disposed Of" under SFAS 121.
 Accordingly, under U.S. GAAP, these assets would be considered "Assets to Be Held and Used".
 Using the criteria for "Assets to be Held and Used" under SFAS 121, the assets were not impaired.
-Accordingly, this write-down has not been recorded under U.S. GAAP.
+Accordingly, this write down has been reversed under U.S. GAAP.